gemechutaye/gemechutaye.github.io/_pages/about.md

   - /about.html
 ---

-Hello!
-I grew up in a small city called Jimma in Ethiopia.
-In my quest for a better education, I was granted a fully funded scholarship based on merit by the Government of India and Jain University in 2020.
-Currently, I am a senior undergraduate student studying Computer Science and Engineering at Jain University in Bengaluru, India.
+I'm currently in my senior year of undergraduate studying Computer Science and Engineering at Jain University in Bengaluru, India.
+I was fortunate to have the opportunity to study abroad and receive a fully-funded undergraduate program in India.

-Research interest: Centers on Natural Language Processing (NLP), (esp. with a distinct emphasis on advancing the realms of language modeling, emotion detection, and multimodal NLP), Machine Learning, Deep Learning, Reinforcement Learning, Information Retrival.
+<font color="SteelBlue">Research Interests:</font> Centers on Natural Language Processing (NLP), (esp. with a distinct emphasis on advancing the realms of language modeling, emotion detection, and multimodal NLP), Machine Learning, Deep Learning, Reinforcement Learning, Information Retrival.

 <b>Currently I am looking for a thesis-based Master's program in Computer Science with a concentration in Natural Language Processing, Artificial Intelligence, or Machine Learning for fall 2024.<b>